 - is not readily retrievable and the burden or cost of providing would be disproportionate to the nature or value of the information

 - does not exist, is not held, or cannot be found by the CMPA

 Where information will not or cannot be disclosed, the individual making the request will be provided with the reasons for non-disclosure.

 The CMPA will not respond to repetitive or vexatious requests for access and, in doing so, will consider such factors as the frequency with which information is updated, the purpose for which the information is used, and the nature of the information.
 To guard against fraudulent requests for access, the CMPA may require sufficient information to allow it to confirm the identity of the person making the request before granting access or making corrections.

 Resolving your privacy concerns

-In the event of questions about the CMPA’s collection, use, or disclosure of personal information, visit our website or contact us:
+In the event of questions about the collection, use, disclosure of or access to your personal information by the CMPA, or the CMPA's CASL procedures, visit our website or contact us: